Amazon A+ Content Templates and Best Practices: What modules are there?

 Convey information

 Do you have a product that requires a high level of explanation?
-Then you should use the additional space provided by Amazon A+ Content to explain your product.
+Then you should use the additional space provided by the Amazon A+ Content to explain your product.
 This category includes, for example, smartphones.

 In this example, three functions of the smartphone are presented appealingly through Amazon A+ Content to describe them in more detail: the dual SIM function, the good battery life, and the unlocking via facial recognition.
 Each function is visualized with an image that initially grabs attention and is then explained with a short text.
 This way, relevant information is conveyed to customers without being provided in a monotonous, long text that ultimately no one wants to read.
 Especially not when comparing multiple products and having to read an epic about the “unique” features on each page.
 Here, you can skillfully differentiate yourself from the competition by designing your Amazon A+ Content in a target group-oriented manner.